top of page

 What is the Next Step?

-I am honored to be the Founder & Director of Women Empowering Women Support Groups.
-Our members are outstanding individuals who support each other.
-I started Women Empowering Women as an in-person 12-step group.
-People expressed their desire to come together and learn about other important topics or dive deeper into topics we discuss, like healthy relationships.
+I am Kimberly Sprintz, the Founder & Director of Women Empowering Women Support Groups.
+Our members are exceptional individuals who support one another.
+I started Women Empowering Women as an in-person 12-step group in 2014.
+People expressed their desire to come together and learn about other important topics or delve deeper into topics we have discussed, such as healthy relationships.
 This meant a group was needed and could not be a twelve-step.
+In May 2020, I created The Next Step, an online support group offering access to additional online resources, including meetings, events, and care support services.
+We connect as a community, much like in-person meetings.

 Kimberly Sprintz